JavanHammer/Python-Portfolio/README.md

 E8.5.py

--Scrapes a file for email addresses and provides a count of how many were found at the end.
+-This program scrapes a file for email addresses and provides a count of how many were found at the end.

 E9.4.py